 An association rule has two parts, an antecedent and a consequent.
 The antecedent represents one or multiple data items.
 The consequent represents an item found in combination with the antecedent.
 An association rule returns a lift and a leverage value that measure how well the rule predicts the consequent.

-antecedent, Association Rules, confidence, consequent, lift, leverage, predictive analytics, support association rules, predictive analytics baseline filter
+antecedent, Association Rules, confidence, consequent, lift, leverage, predictive analytics, support baseline filter filter, record big data analysis analysis, BIRT Analytics, data repository